georgegreenoflondon/GGLog/README.md

 ### Simple tags
 Print an object with a specified tag.

-    GGLogger.log("This is a log, with a custom tag!", tag: "MyLogs") => MyLogs: This is a log, with a custom tag!
+    GGLog.log("This is a log, with a custom tag!", tag: "MyLogs") => MyLogs: This is a log, with a custom tag!

 When printed to the console, the log will be prefixed with the tag, this makes it nice and simple to search for specific logs in the console.